Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

-In order to construct the Global Ease of Living Index, we collected data from multiple but credible sources, including the International Monetary Fund (IMF), World Health Organisation (WHO), and World Bank \cite{IMF2023,WHO2023,WorldBank2023}, and others as described in the Appendix.
+In order to construct the Global-EoLI, we extracted data from multiple sources, including the International Monetary Fund (IMF), World Health Organisation (WHO), and World Bank \cite{IMF2023,WHO2023,WorldBank2023}, and other sources as shown in the Appendix (Table \ref{tab:data_sources}).
 These data sources provided diverse socio-economic, healthcare, institutional, and quality-of-life indicators required to assess living standards across countries.
-Our study focuses on collected data from 1970 to 2021 to develop the Ease of Living Index and provide an assessment during this period.
+We reviewed existing indices, and the quality of life index can be seen as the closest to the Global-EoLI, with a major difference in ranking methodologies.
+The Global-EoLI employs data imputation for features with missing data and dimensionality reduction for the ranking process.
+We focus on data from 1970 to 2022 to develop the Global-EoLI and provide an assessment during this period.